FREE SHIPPING on orders over $75 International: over $250

 The origin of Tibetan tea – the legends

 Tales of the Tibetan tea origin are found in both Chinese and Tibetan history.
-Here are two legends that can be heard in Tibet.
+Here are two legends that are told in Tibet.

 According to the first one, Songtsen Gampo, king of Tibet during the Tang Dynasty, was ill for a long time.
 One day, he was resting by the window when he saw a bird flying towards him with a twig in its mouth.
 The king ordered the palace servants to fetch and boil water.
 After drinking it, his sickness healed within days.
 The king then sent people to search for the plant with this branch and finally found the tea plant in the Han district (today's Sichuan).